friends-of-freeswitch/switchio/docs/apps.rst

 An event handler is any callable marked by :py:meth:`handler` which is expected to handle a received `ESLEvent` object and process it within the :py:class:`~switchy.observe.EventListener` event loop.
-It's function signature should expect a single argument being the received event.
+It's function signature should expect a single argument, that being the received event.

-Example handlers can be found in the :py:class:`~switchy.observe.EventListener` such as the default `CHANNEL_ORIGINATE` handler
+Example handlers can be found in the :py:class:`~switchy.observe.EventListener` such as the default `CHANNEL_ANSWER` handler

 .. literalinclude:: ../switchy/observe.py
-    :pyobject: EventListener._handle_originate
+    :pyobject: EventListener._handle_answer

-As you can see a knowledge of the underlying :ref:`ESL SWIG python package` usually is required for `handler` implementations.
+As you can see a knowledge of the underlying `ESL SWIG python package`_ usually is required for `handler` implementations.

 Example applications